Igor Gundarov: Career

+Gundarov is Head of the laboratory of the State Research Center for Preventive Medicine of the Ministry of Health, an expert of the State Duma of the Russian Federation, a professor at Moscow State University, head of a laboratory at the Research Institute of Public Health and Health Management of the First Moscow State Medical University a member of the Presidium of the All-Russian Public Council on the quality of life of citizens of the Russian Federation.

 During the COVID-19 pandemic, Gundarov said that the danger of COVID-19 is small, that the mortality statistics are greatly overestimated for financial reasons, especially in Western countries with their commercial medicine.
 On the situation in Russia, he said that high-ranking officials are spreading information that does not correspond to scientific data, and the restrictions imposed by the mayor of Moscow for residents are not justified and erroneous.